The following short extracts are from A brief history of Waterlow Park, ‘a garden for the gardenless’ with thanks to Pam Cooper.

 After Highgate was ‘discovered’ in the 16th century the rich, the famous and the infamous started to arrive.
 Many of them built homes, with fine gardens, some in what is today Waterlow Park.
 They were attracted by the clean air and views over London.

-Elsewhere in ‘the park’ was the home of Sir James Pennethorne.
-Having lived there for 20 years, unsurprisingly, this prolific architect and park designer has left his mark on Waterlow Park.
+Elsewhere in the Park was the home of Sir James Pennethorne.
+Having lived there for 20 years, this prolific architect and park designer has, unsurprisingly, left his mark on Waterlow Park.

 LAUDERDALE HOUSE AND TERRACED GARDEN

 Sydney Waterlow did not stay long at his Highgate estate.
 It remained empty and deteriorating for some time until he made his momentous decision to present it to the London County Council as a public park and ‘a garden for the gardenless’.
-This act of great generosity took place in 1889.
+This act of great generosity took place in 1889, after he had failed to find a buyer.
 In converting the estate into a public park the Council was careful to keep most of the historic features, as it was considered a jewel.

 Waterlow Park played its part during the First and Second World Wars.
 Shelters are still buried underground.
 Despite shortages after the Second World War park-maintenance remained high.
 By the end of the 20th century, however, the park was in serious decline.